OctopusDeploy/blog/blog/2021-01/devops-automation-repo-design/index.md

 * Development has slowed.
 * Risk increases by removing the manual execution of the code.

-One solution is to create a repository for every individual workflow, and while that’s an easy solution, it’s not the best solution.
+One solution is to create a repository for every individual workflow, and while that’s an easy solution, it’s not the best one.

 ## How to split up a repository?